MIT-RH-2/spacechangers/README.md

 * Day 2: we discovered that there are 3 different flavors of MagicScript, and only one of them works with React.
 The majority of Day 2 was spent trying to understand the differences between Immersive, Landscape, and MagicScript Components.
 After several false starts, we eventually got going to a point where MagicScript could not support what we were trying to do, so we were compelled to abandon MagicScript and start afresh.

 * Day 3: we began afresh with A-Frame, and got a working prototype for placing surfaces and changing their texture.
 We'd call that a success!
+We also pivoted to React Native in hopes of recreating the first part of our App's process intended for MagicLeap

 ## Build Steps
 ### WebAR App